kireevlab/FRASE-bot-RDKit/README.md

 To use FRASE-bot-RDKit, ensure that you have the following prerequisites:

-- **Python:** Install Python on your system.
+- **Python:** Install Python on your Linux system.
 The code is compatible with Python 3.x.

+- **Conda:** Install miniconda3 on your Linux system.

-- **RDKit:** Install the RDKit cheminformatics toolkit.
-Detailed instructions can be found on the [RDKit website](https://www.rdkit.org/).
+- **RDKit:** Install the RDKit cheminformatics toolkit by miniconda3.
+Detailed information on RDKit can be found on the [RDKit website](https://www.rdkit.org/).

 ## Installation
 We strongly recommend installing RDKit on Linux using conda.
 Alternatively, you can run the scripts on Jupyter Notebook.